psychopy/workshops/source/3days/day1/buildingBetter.rst

 At the moment, PsychoPy doesn't handle the ordering for you - you need to decide how to create the orders and how to assign participants.

-So, you need a file per conditions order (e.g. A -> B and B-> A) and then set the blocks loop to be `sequential` rather than `random` to preserve the order you set.
+So, you need a file per conditions order (e.g. A -> B and B-> A), then determine which file will be used for this group and use that file in the blocks loop

+*Remember to set the blocks loop to be `sequential` rather than `random` to preserve the order you set*.

 How to assign participants to a group